raquelsilva-alt/AI-Product-Strategy/README.md

-# My AI Product Strategy
+# AI Product Strategy

-> A living strategy built across 6 sessions.
-Each module adds one component.
-By Module 6, this repo IS your strategy — version-controlled, board-ready, portable.
+> Make proactivity the win Happy clients do not need to report anything and support is less than 2 min

 ---